 When you sell, you will be paying a chunky commission to the estate agent and so you should expect them to help you out with any difficulty.

-As soon as you feel there is a chance that the completion could be delayed because of your actions or omissions, speak to your selling agent and see what advice and assistance they can give you to prevent the completion being delayed.
+As soon as you feel there is a chance that the completion could be delayed because of your actions or omissions, speak to your selling agent.
+Thereafter, comply with the advice and assistance they give you to prevent the completion being delayed.

 One obvious thing they can do is to speak to the buyer, broaching possible difficulties, keeping them on board.

 You can also speak to your buyer if you have reason to believe completion could be delayed because of something to do with you.

 However, you should only do this if you are on good terms with the buyer or you are confident that their response will be favourable.

 If you are unsure of the buyer’s response, or fear it could be unfavourable, don’t approach the buyer.
 Leave it to the estate agent instead.

 They are skilled in dealing with buyers and overcoming possible problems or issues.

 4 Speak to your conveyancer first thing on the day of completion